Membership Application Process 2014

 3) Provide a forum for education leadership and advice for the Dean, Vice Dean for Medical Education and the leadership of the curriculum.

-The AOE, which started in 2007, now has approximately 180 members.
+The AOE, which started in 2006, now has more than 200 faculty and resident members.
 We seek faculty who are committed teachers of medical students and residents.

 2014 Application Timeline